Irish PR agency boss buys group from multinational owner

 Ms Molloy insisted the buyout was an amicable arrangement and praised the support she had received from the executive team at Interpublic through the process.

-The agency, which has 10 staff, represents a range of clients including Nestlé, the Irish Hotels Federation, Amazon Prime, Ericsson, and Irish companies like the Ardmore and Troy film studios, and Water Wipes, as well as a number of State clients.
+The agency, which has 10 staff, represents a range of clients including Nestlé, the Irish Hotels Federation, Amazon Prime, Ericsson, and Irish companies such as the Ardmore and Troy film studios, and Water Wipes, as well as a number of State clients.

 She said the agency had been exceptionally busy through the Covid-19 pandemic, with the broad range of clients seeing it weather the lockdown and even grow business during the period.